averms/jottings/test/test.md

 Markdown supports ordered (numbered) and unordered (bulleted) lists.

-Unordered lists use asterisks, pluses, and hyphens -- interchangably -- as list markers:
+Unordered lists use asterisks, pluses, and hyphens as markers.

 * Red
 * Green